 How to use a nail set (beginner’s corner):

 Of course, there are many videos and websites on how to do this and that, but setting a nail is really not brain surgery.
+We have a video demo at the bottom showing how to set a nail and how to fill the holes.
 Apart from the list here, there are 2 tips that you would figure out by making mistakes.
 First, the basics;

 - What is a nail set? – any tool really that functions to hide a nail head by submerging it under the surface.
 You could grind an old screwdriver into one (it’s been done).
 A nail punch tool works too.